Create a culture that means business™

 Instead, track employee engagement in real time with tools like pulse surveys and always-on, AI-powered HR chatbots — preferably using a comprehensive employee engagement solution.
 A pulse survey is a brief series of questions that track the key drivers and indicators of employee engagement.
 They’re easy for employees to answer using the device of their choice and can be delivered on a frequent basis to catch any troubling trends or showcase important wins.

 What does a pulse survey look like?
 The best use the Likert scale — a simple way to rank a statement on a scale from “strongly disagree” to “strongly agree — to make answering the questions as easy as possible.
-Here are some employee engagement survey questions that get at some of the drivers covered above:

 Beyond pulse surveys, an intelligent HR chatbot prompts employees to answer pulse surveys and proactively asks for other pertinent feedback.
 Chatbots are available 24/7, so employees reach out anonymously whenever they have something to say.
 On the back-end, employers can collate chatbot and pulse survey data to learn how employees are responding to leadership changes, recognition initiatives, or other drivers of engagement over time.